tum-ewk/ficus/doc/overview.rst

 technical parameter.
 Fixed costs for investment and maintenance (per capacity) and variable costs for operation (per output) are the economic parameters.

+Processes can be assigned to a ``Process Class``, which allows to consider addtitional fees/subsidies for inputs or outputs of this class (e.g. subsidies for pv generation).

 Processes are defined over the tuple  ``(process , number, commodity, direction)`` that specifies the inputs and outputs for that process.
 The ``number`` variable is needed, if more than one identical process is given
 For example, ``(chp, 1, gas, In)``, ``(chp, 1, electricity, Out)`` and ``(chp, 1, heat, Out)`` describes that the process named ``chp`` (combined heat and power) has a single input ``gas``